Ahnfelt/react4s/README.md

 )
 ```

 It styles a button to be white with a black border, and black with white text when the mouse is hovered over it.
-The resulting `<style>...</style>` will be added to the DOM the first time `FancyButtonCss` used to render a component.
+The resulting `<style>...</style>` will be added to the DOM the first time `FancyButtonCss` is used to render a component.

 # Binding it to the DOM